KitwareMedical/SlicerPipelines/README.md

 SlicerPipelines
 ---------------

-SlicerPipelines is an extension for 3D Slicer that offers the ability to create simple modules (aka pipelines) via a GUI interface with no coding knowledge needed.
+SlicerPipelines is an extension for 3D Slicer for creating and executing simple modules (aka pipelines) via a GUI interface with no coding knowledge needed.

 ## Overview

-In general, the SlicerPipelines extension is meant to help improve efficiency when dealing with simple workflows.
-Two main modules currently exist, a PipelineCreator module that allows for the creation of pipelines, and a PipelineCaseIterator module that allows for automated running of a pipeline over all files in a directory.
+The SlicerPipelines extension allows to create and execute simple linear workflows using the `PipelineCreator` and the `PipelineCaseIterator` modules.

+The design and implementation of this extension was initially motivated to simplify the creation of shape analysis workflow specific to the SlicerSALT community.

+## Features

+* **Simple**: Create and execute pipelines with a few clicks.
+* **Composable**: Pipelines are themselve modules available as "steps" to create new pipelines.
+* **Extensible**: Regular Slicer module modules, python functions, or executable can be registered as pipeline steps.

 ## Screenshots